-Waiting lists: Waiting lists will be held in the order of the published oversubscription criteria and will be maintained until the end of the summer holidays 2023 in respect of Reception Year and Year 7.
+Waiting lists: Waiting lists will be held in the order of the published oversubscription criteria and will be maintained until the end of the summer holidays 2025 in respect of Reception Year and Year 7.
+All waiting lists will cease on 31 August each year, and if parents wish to remain on the list, they must submit a new application from 1 June.
 Any vacancies that arise will be allocated to the child at the top of the waiting list.